 Under the current laws of the Cayman Islands, we and our intermediate holding companies which are incorporated in the Cayman Islands, are not subject to tax on income or capital gain.
 Additionally, upon payments of dividends by us to our shareholders or by our intermediate holding companies in the Cayman Islands to us, no Cayman Islands withholding tax will be imposed.

-British Virgin Islands ("BVI")
+British Virgin Islands

-Our subsidiaries in the BVI are exempted from income tax on its foreign-derived income in the BVI.
+Our subsidiaries in the British Virgin Islands, or the BVI, are exempted from income tax on its foreign-derived income in the BVI.
 There are no withholding taxes in the BVI.

 Hong Kong